MSL1002/bttendance/README.md

 ## Project Description

-Bttendance is an automated attendance tracking system designed to streamline classroom management and reduce administrative burden on instructors.
-The system utilizes RFID card scanning technology to automatically log student attendance, eliminating the need for manual quizzes or roll calls.

-Students simply scan their RFID identification card at a reader positioned near the classroom entrance, and their attendance is instantly recorded in a centralized database.
-The system was developed specifically for Neumont University but is architected to be adaptable to other organizational environments.
+Bttendance is an automated attendance tracking system designed to reduce administrative burden on instructors.
+Students scan their RFID identification card at a reader near the classroom entrance, and their attendance is instantly recorded in a centralized MySQL database.
+The system was developed for Neumont University.

 ### Key Features

-- **Instant Attendance Logging:** RFID cards are scanned and logged to the database in real-time
+- **Instant Attendance Logging:** RFID scans are logged to the database in real-time with duplicate detection (30-second window)
-- **Automated Data Storage:** All attendance records are automatically persisted to a MySQL database with timestamps
+- **Web Dashboard:** Single-page frontend served by the Flask backend for viewing attendance, managing students, instructors, and classes
-- **WiFi Connectivity:** Pico W microcontroller transmits scan data wirelessly to a backend server
+- **WiFi Connectivity:** Pico W microcontroller transmits scan data wirelessly to the backend server
-- **Unknown Card Detection:** System identifies and logs unknown or unregistered RFID cards
+- **Unknown Card Handling:** Unregistered RFID cards are flagged; new students can be enrolled through the web UI
+- **Analytics:** Attendance analytics available through the dashboard

 ---

 ## Team Members